Biographical Details on Boys' Clothing Styles (G-L)

 Pate ist ein Jude" ("My Godfather is a Jew.").
 The humiliated Hermann ran

 Goldman, Emma (Lithuania/United States, 1869-1940): Emma Goldman became involved in the Americn Labor Movement as a fevent Anarchist, earning the nick name "Red" Emma.
 She was born in in Kaunas (Kovno), Lithuania to middle-class Jewish parents (1869).
 Her parents ran a small inn.
-Anarchists assasinated Tsar Alexander II (1881).
+Anarchists assasinated Tsar Alexander III (1881).
 His reactionary son, Alexander II, launched terrible pogroms against Jews.
 The family feeling threatened moved to St. Petersburg when she was 13 years old.
-She got a job in a corset factory, an interesting choice given the feminst princiles she later expoused.
+She got a job in a corset factory, an interesting choice given the feminst principles she later expoused.
 It was in the factory that she was first exposed to radical socilaist and anarchist thought.
-One concept that that made sence to her was the use of revolutionary violence to bing about social change.
+One concept that that made sence to her was the use of revolutionary violence to bring about social change.
+A view she continued to hild after emigrating to America.

 Grant, Carry (US/England, 1904- ): The movie actor was told his